imrahulr/imrahulr.github.io/_posts/2019-01-02-deepfakes.md

 Since we have two different distributions corresponding to A and B, we use two separate decoders which learn to reconstruct faces A and B respectively.
 The encoder needs to extract the most important features to recreate the original input for the decoders to work as desired.
 Such a encoder-decoder commbination is commonly called as autoencoder, and forms the generator net of our GAN.
 Thus, we have two GANs - GAN A (consisting of encoder and decoder A) and GAN B (consisting of the same encoder and decoder B).

-In addition, we use two separate discriminators A and B, where each one learns to recognize real images better.
-When we feed generated images into the respective discriminator, the adverserial loss pushes the generator to create more realistic images.
+In addition, we use two separate discriminators A and B, where each one learns to differentiate between real and fake images better.
+When we feed generated images into the respective discriminator, the adverserial loss pushes the generator to generate more realistic images.
 This eventually becomes a race until the generated images are not distinguishable from the real ones.

 It takes 15 hours to train the network on Nvidia Tesla V100 GPU for around 50,000 iterations.

 ![Swapping faces](/assets/images/df/df5.png)

 After training, during the swapping phase, if we want to swap the face of person A with face of person B, we pass the image A through the ecoder and use the decoder B to reconstruct the image.
-Since the decoder B has learnt to generate face B, we are essentially trying to generate face B with features of face A in the original image.
+Since the decoder B has learnt to generate face B, we are essentially trying to generate face B with features of face A from the original image.
 In short, we have swapped the face A with face B. For generating videos, we need to repeat this step for each frame in the video.

 Some preprocessing and postprocessing techniques can be used to make better fake videos.

 ## Results

+To be updated..

 Our current research mainly focuses on exploiting features in generative fake videos in order to detect and identify the fake videos better.